 Next I made up my stencils from the silhouette and put them on the board.
 I painted them white just like above where you can still see a bit of black showing through.
 Once they were dry, I lightly sanded a few areas to reveal more black and add some more grunge style.

 Lastly, I glued the slats onto the board.
 Pretty nifty!
 What songs speak to your own life?
-There are so many for me and I love that the Coca-Cola bottles have a little something for everyone.
+There are so many for me.
 I would love to hear in the comments below!

 More DIY wall art ideas!